Infantile Refsum disease: Presentation

-Infantile Refsum disease is one of three peroxisome biogenesis disorders which belong to the Zellweger spectrum of peroxisome biogenesis disorders (PBD-ZSD).
+Infantile Refsum disease is one of three peroxisome biogenesis disorders that belong to the Zellweger spectrum of peroxisome biogenesis disorders (PBD-ZSD).
 The other two disorders are Zellweger syndrome (ZS) and neonatal adrenoleukodystrophy (NALD).
 Although they share a similar molecular basis for disease, Infantile Refsum disease is less severe than Zellweger syndrome.

 Infantile Refsum disease is a developmental brain disorder.
 In addition, patients can show a reduction in central nervous system (CNS) myelin (particularly cerebral), which is referred to as (hypomyelination).
 Myelin is critical for normal CNS functions.
-Patients can also show postdevelopmental sensorineuronal degeneration that leads to a progressive loss of hearing and vision.
+Patients can also show postdevelopmental sensorineural degeneration that leads to a progressive loss of hearing and vision.

 Infantile Refsum disease can also affect the function of many other organ systems.
 Patients can show craniofacial abnormalities, hepatomegaly (enlarged liver), and progressive adrenal dysfunction.
 Newborns may present with profound hypotonia (low muscle tone), and a poor ability to feed.
 In some patients, a progressive leukodystrophy has been observed that has a variable age of onset.